Modalities & Services

 This comprehensive program of soft-tissue manipulation balances the body's central nervous system with the musculoskeletal system.
 Based on neurological laws that explain how the central nervous system initiates and maintains pain, the goal is to help relieve the pain and dysfunction by understanding and alleviating the underlying cause.
 Neuromuscular therapy can help individuals who experience distortion and biomechanical dysfunction, which is often a symptom of a deeper problem.
 It is also used to locate and release spasms and hypercontraction in the tissue, eliminate trigger points that cause referred pain, rebuild the strength of injured tissues, assist venous and lymphatic flow, and restore postural alignment, proper biomechanics, and flexibility to the tissues.

-Neuromuscular therapy is not painful and can be very nurturing.
+Neuromuscular therapy is generally not painful and can be very nurturing.
 Pain exists for a reason and must be respected.
 Neuromuscular therapy is also known as deep tissue massage.

-Sports massage is the specific application of massage techniques, hydrotherapy (hot and cold) protocols, range of motion/flexibility/stretching protocol and strength-training principles utilized to achieve a specific goal when treating an athlete.
+Sports massage is the specific application of massage techniques, hydrotherapy (hot and/or cold), range of motion/flexibility/stretching protocols and strength-training principles utilized to achieve a specific goal when treating an athlete.

 The essence of stretching is that it lengthens soft tissues.
 Taut soft tissues limit motion, whether they are tight muscles or any soft tissue that has accumulated fascial adhesions.
 Stretching can help to reverse this process.
 Even better, stretching on a regular basis can prevent soft tissues from becoming taut in the first place.
 By using various massage modalities to warm up muscles and other soft tissue will relax muscles, enabling increased stretching and therefore increased range of motion.
-Full body stretching sessions strictly include stretching without massage and are received while fully clothed, comfortable fitness shorts and top are recommended.
+Full body stretching sessions are 60 minutes in lenght, strictly include stretching without massage and are received while fully clothed, comfortable fitness shorts and top are recommended.
 General massage sessions include stretching if desired.